section name header

 Evidence summaries

-Migraine with aura appears to be a risk factor for ischaemic stroke.
-Smoking or use of combined hormonal contraception appears to increase the risk multifold.
-Level of evidence: "B"
+Migraine with aura is a risk factor for ischaemic stroke.
+Smoking or use of combined hormonal contraception increases the risk multifold.
+Level of evidence: "A"

 A case-control study 5 based on nationwide database assessed the risk of stroke associated with migraine and combined hormonal contraceptives.
 Years 2006 to 2012, there were 25 887 ischemic strokes among females ages 15-49 years.
-Compared to those with neither migraine nor combined hormonal contraceptive use, OR for ischemic stroke among those with migraine with aura using COC was 6.1 (95% CI 3.1 to 12.1); migraine with aura without COC 2.7 (95% CI 1.9 to 3.7), migraine without aura and COC 1.8 (95% CI 1.1 to 2.9), and migraine without aura without COC 2.2 (95% CI 1.9 to 2.7).
+Compared to those with neither migraine nor combined hormonal contraceptive use, OR for ischemic stroke among those with migraine with aura using COC was 6.1 (95% CI 3.1 to 12.1); migraine with aura without COC 2.7 (95% CI 1.9 to 3.7), However, in migraine without aura the use of COC did not increase the risk (migraine without aura with COC RR 1.8, 95% CI 1.1 to 2.9, and migraine without aura without COC RR 2.2, 95% CI 1.9 to 2.7).
 The joint effect of combined hormonal contraceptives and migraine with aura was associated with a 6-fold increased risk of ischemic stroke compared with neither risk factor.

-A consensus statement 6 evaluated absolute risk of ischemic stroke in women aged 20 to 44 years in relation to the use of hormonal contraception and migraine status (table T1).
+A consensus statement 6 evaluated absolute risk of ischemic stroke in women aged 20 to 44 years in relation to the use of hormonal contraception and migraine status.
+For women with migraine with aura, consensus statement writers (European Headache Federation and the European Society of Contraception and Reproductive Health) suggest against of combined hormonal contraceptives.
+Instead, non-hormonal contraception or progestogen-only contraceptives are suggested.

-Comment: The quality of evidence is upgraded by large magnitude of effect.
+Comment: The quality of evidence is upgraded by large magnitude of effect and by dose-response effect.

 References